Epsom Salt Bath Benefits for Cardio, Skin, Feet, & More

 But when the water’s hot enough to raise your core body temperature above 102 for at least 20 minutes—think a long leisurely Epsom salt soak—the benefits are immense, including reduced blood pressure, inflammation, and oxidative stress.

-In fact studies have shown that many of the same benefits obtained by sauna bathing and cardiovascular exercise can be tapped in the comfort of your own home when you take a bath.
+In fact studies have shown that many of the same benefits obtained by sauna bathing and cardiovascular exercise can be tapped in the comfort of your own home.

 All you need is a tub, some salts, and a soak—no trips to the gym or Jacuzzi required.